What is South Korea Famous for?

 #13 Soju

-This clear liquor is traditionally distilled from rice and famously served in green bottles priced at less than $1USD each.
-Soju comes in an original flavor, as well as several fruit flavors made by over a dozen companies of varying sizes.
+This clear liquor is traditionally distilled from rice and famously served in green bottles priced at less than $1 USD each.
+Soju comes in original and several fruit flavors, made by over a dozen companies of varying sizes.

 The traditional flavor was the world’s best-selling liquor a few years back, topping vodka, rum, and tequila.
 There are even special glasses for taking shots of soju, and when you sit down for a group meal, you usually bring both a beer glass and a soju shot glass.
-Soju is especially popular with Korean barbeque.
+Soju is especially popular with Korean barbecue.

 #14 North Korea